 Using Granular calcium hypochlorite to treat water will not remove harmful contaminants such as heavy metals, fertilizer, pesticides, radiation, salts, or chemicals.

-How To Treat Drinking Water With Calcium Hypochlorite: 7 Simple Steps
+Treat Water With Calcium Hypochlorite: 7 Steps

 Warning: This is a two-part process.
 First, create a solution of sodium hypochlorite in 2 gallons of water.
 Second, use the first solution created to treat the water you will drink.
 You are making liquid bleach in the first part (not to drink!) and treating your water in the second part.

 - Mix the solution of granules and water in a well-ventilated space, wear eye protection and gloves